Weiye116/yfinance/README.md

 ![Athena](assets/Athena.png)

-S3 data that system collected and stored is shown as below:
+S3 data that system collected and stored is shown as below: (The data is generated into different folders based on datetime)
 ![screenshot_of_s3_bucket](assets/screenshot_of_s3_bucket.png)

 For the further Data Analysis, we can download the file from Athena query and generate interesting graphs and other visualizations from it.